znsio/specmatic-kafka-avro-sample/README.md

 ./gradlew clean test
 ```

-You can also run the [contract test](src%2Ftest%2Fkotlin%2Fcom%2Fexample%2Forder%2FContractTest.kt) from your IDE using the play button once you've pull all the required images.
-The contract test makes use of `testcontainers` to set up the environment for testing.
+You can also run the [contract test](src%2Ftest%2Fkotlin%2Fcom%2Fexample%2Forder%2FContractTest.kt) from your IDE (Please run `docker compose pull` before running tests).
+The contract test makes use of `[testcontainers](https://testcontainers.com/)` to set up test environment.

 #### Test Configuration
-The test requires the following properties to be set with the correct values as you can see in the [contract test](src%2Ftest%2Fkotlin%2Fcom%2Fexample%2Forder%2FContractTest.kt).
+We only need to setup below properties in the [contract test](src%2Ftest%2Fkotlin%2Fcom%2Fexample%2Forder%2FContractTest.kt).
 ```properties
 SCHEMA_REGISTRY_URL=http://localhost:8085
 SCHEMA_REGISTRY_KIND=CONFLUENT